phocks/devblog/content/2024-01-23-running-a-single-user-mastodon-instance-entirely-free-forever.md

 draft = true

 [taxonomies]
-tags = ["social", "hosting", "domains"]
+tags = ["social", "hosting", "domains", "mastodon"]
 +++

-My single-user Mastodon instance has been ticking away at [phocks.eu.org](https://phocks.eu.org) for a while now, well over a year I believe.
-I've paid zero dollars all up and here's how.
+My single-user Mastodon instance has been ticking away at [phocks.eu.org](https://phocks.eu.org) for a while now, over a year at least.
+I've paid zero dollars all up to keep it running.
+Here's how.